12 Flexible Jobs Paying $20 an Hour Without a Degree

 Writing isn’t dead, it just stopped living in newspapers.
 These days, brands, bloggers, and businesses are desperate for anyone who can string together a sentence without sounding like a robot.

-Freelance writers can easily clear $20 an hour once they’ve built a portfolio, and if you’re good?
-You could be looking at several grand a month.
-You don’t need a degree or a certificate; you need decent grammar and the guts to pitch yourself.
+Freelance writers can easily land jobs paying $20 an hour without a degree, and once you’ve built a portfolio, you can scale higher.
+You don’t need credentials, you just need solid grammar and the confidence to pitch yourself.

-Start with job boards or cold email small businesses with awful blogs.
-If you’ve got opinions and a laptop, you’re already halfway there.
+Start with job boards or cold email small businesses.
+If you’ve got opinions and a laptop, you already qualify for one of the online jobs that pay $20 per hour.

 Bookkeeping